projectcalico/calico/master/security/service-accounts.md

 ### Big picture

-Use Calico network policy to allow/deny traffic for Kubernetes service accounts.
+Use {{site.prodname}} network policy to allow/deny traffic for Kubernetes service accounts.

 ### Value

 Kubernetes RBAC allows you to control which users are allowed to create and use service accounts.
-Combined with Calico network policy, you can control the security boundary between users who can provision service accounts, and those who use them.
+Combined with {{site.prodname}} network policy, you can control the security boundary between users who can provision service accounts, and those who use them.

 For example, using Kubernetes RBAC, you can restrict permissions to provision service accounts to only the network security team, who can then write high-priority network policies that reference those service accounts.

-Additionally, when using Istio-enabled apps with Calico network policy, the cryptographic identity associated with the service account is checked (along with the network identity) to achieve two-factor authentication.
+Additionally, when using Istio-enabled apps with {{site.prodname}} network policy, the cryptographic identity associated with the service account is checked (along with the network identity) to achieve two-factor authentication.

 ### Features

-This how-to guide uses the following Calico features:
+This how-to guide uses the following {{site.prodname}} features:

 **NetworkPolicy** or **GlobalNetworkPolicy** with a service account rule and match criteria.